 Individuals face up to 10 years in prison, or fines of up to A$340,000, or both for contravening the criminal prohibition on cartel conduct.
 For civil contraventions, the maximum penalty for individuals is A$500,000.

 ACCC’s investigatory powers

 The ACCC has a broad remit to investigate suspected breaches of the CCA.
 While the ACCC can and does instigate investigations on its own account, it also receives thousands of complaints each year from businesses and consumers.
-The ACCC prioritises its investigations and enforcement actions by focusing on the most important potential breaches of the CCA.

-Power to compel the production of information and documents and to cross examine individuals under oath without privilege against self-incrimination
+Power to compel the production of information and documents and to cross-examine individuals under oath without privilege against self-incrimination

 In addition to its ability to request information on a voluntary basis, the ACCC’s most effective investigatory tool is the section 155 notice.
 This is a statutory notice requiring recipients to produce information and documents, and to make available individuals for cross-examination under oath and without privilege against self-incrimination.
 Information which is subject to legal professional privilege can be withheld from the ACCC.

 Section 155 notices often impose a considerable burden on their recipients by requiring the analysis, collation and production of a large number of documents and, in some cases, a significant amount of information within a limited time frame.
-However, section 155 notices are used relatively sparingly, and the ACCC is usually willing to negotiate over scope of the notice to ensure that it obtains the most relevant material in the shortest possible time frames, including in tranches.
+However, section 155 notices are used relatively sparingly, and the ACCC is usually willing to negotiate over the scope of the notice to ensure that it obtains the most relevant material in the shortest possible time frames, including in tranches.

 Search and seizure powers

 The ACCC may apply to Federal Magistrates to obtain warrants to conduct ‘dawn raids’ or to enter and search premises, make copies of the material specified in the warrant, and to seize equipment, CDs, files and other storage devices.